 32 of the finest nations in the world will join to compete for football’s ultimate prize, providing a platform for brands and companies to gather for what is effectively a marketing utopia, shelling out millions of pounds for exposure to the huge TV audiences from different cultures, environments, demographics and so on.

 Understandably the World Cup has a huge impact on fashion too; and with it falling perfectly at the start of summer, national colours and bright summer- Brazilian style beach clothing is going to have a strong presence on the high streets over the next few months.

-Italian based Franklin Marshall is another brand to have played on their consumer’s insatiable appetite for all things World Cup related and its ability to draw people together socially can create a bond with them over a passion for the game.
-Releasing a creative t-shirt range which pays homage to a series of nations, including Italy, USA, England, Spain and Germany to name all but a few, the brand have continued their trademark sport luxe and American varsity/vintage college style of clothing.
-Stand out pieces include the Argentina flag t-shirt with an all over print, similar to the popular men’s summer wear this year, see the flag collection here.
+Italian based Franklin Marshall is another brand to have played on their consumer’s insatiable appetite for all things World Cup-related and its ability to draw people together socially can create a bond with them over a passion for the game.
+Releasing a creative t-shirt range that pays homage to a series of nations, including Italy, the USA, England, Spain and Germany to name all but a few, the brand have continued their trademark sport luxe and American varsity/vintage college style of clothing.
+Stand out pieces include the Argentina flag t-shirt with an all-over print, similar to the popular men’s summer wear this year.

 With an average of 3.6 billion viewers expected to tune in from the beginning to the end of the tournament, the impacts have huge economical gain, particularly in the home nation of Brazil.
 The intense spotlight on the South American nation is going to have repercussions through fashion, especially with the scorching hot climate weather tying in with our summer.
 Havaianas is a brand who is likely to benefit from such a reaction, the perennial flip-flop summer label are also known for their ties to the country and could provide the base to a number of outfits both over there and back here this summer.